fadub/DNSCleaner/README.md

 **sendMail**<br>
 *true*: Sends an e-mail with input, output and log according to the settings below<br>
 *false*: No e-mail gets sent<br>
-This is especially useful if the script is run by a task scheduler
+This is especially useful if the script is executed by a task scheduler

 **From**
 e-mail sender address